SuperTalk Blog

 Many working people pay for TPD or other disability insurance benefits without realising.
 If you have ceased work due to injury or illness, you should make sure you claim any TPD or income protection benefits.
 We check the insurance in people’s superannuation accounts for free and tell them if they have, or have had, TPD or other insurance benefits when they last worked.
 If you are unsure, get in touch.

-Terminal Illness
+Terminal illness

 If you are diagnosed with a terminal illness and your doctors tell you that you have less than 24 months to live, you can usually access your superannuation early.
-There is no limit on the amount that can be claimed, and the withdrawal is usually tax free.
+There is no limit on the amount that can be claimed, and the withdrawal is usually tax-free.

-The requirements differ from superannuation fund to superannuation fund however, you must usually provide the fund with two medical certificates from two different doctors (usually one specialist and one GP) certifying that you have less than 24 months to live.
+The requirements differ from superannuation fund to superannuation fund, however, you must usually provide the fund with two medical certificates from two different doctors (usually one specialist and one GP) certifying that you have less than 24 months to live.

-We recommend that you be careful when withdrawing your superannuation money on terminal illness grounds as sometimes you will also be able to claim terminal illness insurance benefits (which is usually the early payment of your death insurance benefit).
+We recommend that you be careful when withdrawing your superannuation money on terminal illness grounds, as sometimes you will also be able to claim terminal illness insurance benefits (which is usually the early payment of your death insurance benefit).
 Care should be taken as sometimes the terminal illness insurance benefit requirements differ from the terminal illness superannuation withdrawal requirement and accessing superannuation monies early on terminal illness grounds can impact your terminal illness insurance claim.
-This can get tricky and it’s important that you seek advice from someone experienced in superannuation before accessing your money early.
+This can get tricky, and it’s important that you seek advice from someone experienced in superannuation before accessing your money early.

-Those that are in financial hardship can apply to withdraw their superannuation money on the grounds of financial hardship.
+Those who are in financial hardship can apply to withdraw their superannuation money on the grounds of financial hardship.
 In most cases, where a superannuation fund allows access to superannuation money on financial hardship grounds, a letter from Centrelink which says that you have been on Centrelink payments for more than 26 weeks and some kind of documentation which shows that you are unable to meet your household expenses is required.

 Not all superannuation funds allow their members to access their superannuation money early on financial hardship grounds.
 If your fund will not agree, there may be little that can be done.
 Nonetheless, we recommend that you lodge a complaint with the fund’s internal complaint department.
 Although, you may need to consider other options.